-Yes you can, provided they are not of a criminal nature.
-You can include parking fines of any description, including City of London congestion charges, as well as any other civil-orientated fine, but not speeding fines.
+This is provided they are not of a criminal nature.
+As we say you can include parking fines of any description, including City of London congestion charges, as well as any other civil-orientated fine, but not speeding fines.
 We have had cases where people have racked up £4,500 worth of City of London parking fines, but it all gets written off.
-For that matter, you may also include settlements and fines as a result of civil suits of any description, lest you were wondering.
+For that matter, you may also include civil settlements and fines as a result of civil suits of most descriptions, in case you were wondering.

-Bankruptcy UK offers bankruptcy help across the board and will submit your application online.
-Court appearances for bankruptcy are no longer required.
-Feel free to call us on 01425 600129 for a chat about your circumstances.
+Feel free to call us on 01425 600129 for a non obligatory chat about your circumstances.

 FORMER Charlton Athletic footballer and Purley resident Richard Rufus may be stopped from running a company after he was made bankrupt last year with up to £8 million worth of debts.